brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/about.md

 I build websites.

-<p class="call-out">My core skills are semantic HTML & CSS, responsive design, progressively enhanced JS, <abbr title="Progressive Web Apps">PWAs</abbr>, web performance, web accessibility, static site generation, Eleventy, Astro & Svelte &mdash; and generally trying my best to put the user first.</p>
+My core skills are semantic HTML & CSS, responsive design, progressively enhanced JS, <abbr title="Progressive Web Apps">PWAs</abbr>, web performance, web accessibility, static site generation, Eleventy, Astro & Svelte &mdash; and generally trying my best to put the user first. {.call-out}

 Primarily I work on the "[front-of-the-front-end](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/)".
 This is my preference and certainly plays to my strengths.
-However, I'm often found with my hands in the "*back-of-the-front-end*" and some DevOps stuff as well - (eg. JavaScript bundlers, deployment tooling, <abbr title="Continuous Integration">CI</abbr>/<abbr title="Continuous Deployment">CD</abbr> etc.).
+However, I'm often found with my hands in the "*back-of-the-front-end*" and some DevOps stuff as well - (eg. JavaScript bundlers, deployment tooling, CI/CD etc.).

 My aim is to build web solutions that are [resilient](https://resilientwebdesign.com/), [usable](https://trentwalton.com/2014/03/10/device-agnostic/) and as future-friendly as possible.
 For this reason I *prefer* a vanilla approach and tend to steer clear of using JavaScript frameworks if I can help it.
 Not that I have anything against JavaScript frameworks.
 I think they can be wonderfully powerful tools if we first keep the end user in mind &mdash; rather than *only* prioritising the developer experience.
 At the moment I don't think we're getting that balance quite right.